Veit Dietrich

-Veit Dietrich, also Vitus Theodorus or Vitus Diterichus, (8 December 1506 – 25 March 1549) was a German Lutheran theologian, writer and a reformer.
+Veit Dietrich, also Vitus Theodorus or Vitus Diterichus, (8 December 1506 – 25 March 1549) was a German Lutheran theologian, writer and reformer.

 Life and work

 Veit Dietrich was born on 8 December 1506 in Nuremberg; his father was a shoemaker.
-The talent of the boy was soon recognized and patronage of a wealthy benefactor enabled him to attend high school at the University of Wittenberg.
+The talent of the boy was soon recognized and patronage of a wealthy benefactor enabled him to attend higher education at the University of Wittenberg.
 He enrolled in March 1522.
-In University Philipp Melanchthon recognized his talent and encouraged him.
+At the university, Philipp Melanchthon recognized his talent and encouraged him.

 Later, he was Martin Luther's housemate and a close confidant.
-As such he accompanied Luther to the Marburg Colloquy and stayed with him during the Diet of Augsburg in 1530 at the Fortress of Coburg.
+As a result, he accompanied Luther to the Marburg Colloquy and stayed with him during the Diet of Augsburg in 1530 at the Fortress of Coburg.
 He earned a Master's degree in 1529 and taught in the art department.
-Later on he was offered a professorship in Wittenberg but he rejected it.
+Later, he was offered a professorship in Wittenberg but he rejected it.